 Farro (prounced FAHR-oh) is a strain of hard wheat, also known as emmer wheat, that has been a favorite in Italy since ancient Roman times.
 I’ve eaten it in restaurants plenty of times but never ventured to make it at home until recently.

-Here are three good reasons to try out farro:
+Here are three good reasons to eat farro:

 1. Higher in fiber and protein than brown rice